 Q: I am an international student, can I participate?

 A: Yes, international students can participate.
-They must apply for and receive CPT for the summer internship.
-To ensure CPT approval, international students must select an internship that is aligned with their academic program/research.
+They must apply for and receive CPT for the paid summer applied academic experience.
+To ensure CPT approval, international students must select an applied academic experience that is aligned with their academic program/research.
+Consult your OISS advisor for more information.

 Q: How does the internship stipend impact my other funding?

-A: The internship stipend is meant to be supplementary to any other funding a participant may be receiving (e.g., stipend).
-Participants should talk with their PIs about summer lab time prior to submitting a Pivot 314 application.
+A: The summer stipend is meant to be supplementary to any other funding a participant may be receiving (e.g., stipend).
+Participants should talk with their PIs/Academic Advisors about summer research time prior to submitting a Pivot 314 application.

 Q: When is the internship stipend disbursed?

-A: The stipend is distributed based on internship timing with funds distributed evenly over the duration of the internship (each month).
+A: The stipend is distributed evenly over the duration of the summer applied academic experience (May, June, July, August).

 Q: Is the stipend taxable?